Two ducks standing on the edge of a frozen section of the lake

 Share:

 As the year comes to an end, we experience fewer hours of daylight and colder temperatures.
-It’s as if the sky turns off the lights, encouraging an earlier bedtime and begging us to wrap ourselves in a blanket.
+It’s as if the sky turns off the lights, enforcing an earlier bedtime and compelling us to wrap ourselves in a blanket.
 The winter practically begs us to rest.A group of winter trees on snowy ground that have lost their leaves in the foreground of a lake beginning to freeze

 Nature listens.
 Bears go into hibernation.
 Squirrels spend more time in the trees, eating nuts they hid during the fall season.
 Deciduous trees drop their leaves to expend less energy.